 For example; store gift cards, flowers, chocolates, wine, hampers or even taking staff out for a meal.

 These trivial benefits are in addition to the annual staff entertaining allowances of up to £150 per annum, per attendee and therefore will help increase morale, whilst reducing your corporation tax liability.
-So what are you waiting for?
-The weekend is coming up so go and treat yourself.

 How Aardvark Accounting can help you?